ammarhakim/gkyl-doc/source/processes/design-code.rst

 team, and preferably these reviewers should be the same as the reviewers who performed the initial design review.
 Both reviewers need to have approved the Pull Request before it will be merged, and the final decision to merge will rest with the designated member of the core Gkeyll architecture team for that Pull Request.
-PRs merges may be delayed if concerns are raised by other members of the Gkeyll architecture team.
+PR merges may be delayed if concerns are raised by other members of the Gkeyll architecture team.

 Particular attention will be paid by both reviewers to the quality of *tests* (both unit